Install from CRAN

 #> 0.007829105

-If you want to use fixed FD parameter (e.g., when you know what is the flying distance), in a similar vein of using fixed TC correction, use:
+If you want to use fixed FD parameter (e.g., when you know what is the flying distance), use shorts::model_timing_gates_FD_fixed() function:

 distance = kimberley_data$distance,